intermine/im-docs/docs/embedding/apps-c/publication-search.rst

 Stylus allows us to write nested rules, such as when we want to select a table cell, `<td/>` in a `<table/>`.

-At the top we can see a reference to nib_.
+At the top we can see a reference to `nib <https://stylus.github.io/nib/>`_.
 This will make any of our rules be generated with browser vendor prefixed, where appropriate and allows us to use shorthand notation for various oft repeated rules.

 Fin
 ---